 Today, Sam Collier is known as a pastor, speaker, writer who works at Andy Stanley’s North Point Ministries.
 But his first brush with the public actually came through The Steve Harvey Show, where Collier and his twin sister were reunited to their birth mother.
 It was one part of a long journey that included poverty, rejection and longing, and it ultimately taught him to trust God’s plan.
-Collier wrote about that story and the lessons he learned from it in A Greater Story: My Rescue, Your Purpose, and Our Place in God’s Plan, which is out this week.
+Collier wrote about that story and the lessons he learned from it in A Greater Story: My Rescue, Your Purpose, and Our Place in God’s Plan.

 Collier sat down with RELEVANT to talk about his journey to being an author and how he learned to rely on God’s providence even in the darkest moments of his life.